-- Always make pre-operation checks.
-Careful checks may help prevent an accident. - This motorcycle is designed for offroad use only, therefore, it is illegal to operate it on public streets, roads, or highways, even a dirt or gravel one.
+- This motorcycle is designed for offroad use only, therefore, it is illegal to operate it on public streets, roads, or highways, even a dirt or gravel one.
 Off-road use on public lands may be illegal.
 Please check local regulations before riding. - This motorcycle is designed to carry the operator only.
-No passengers. - Many accidents involve inexperienced operators. - Make sure that the operator is qualified and that you only lend your motorcycle to other qualified operators. - Know your skills and limits.
-Staying within your limits may help you to avoid an accident. - Many accidents have been caused by error of the motorcycle operator.
-A typical error made by the operator is veering wide on a turn due to EXCESSIVE SPEED or un-
+No passengers. - The failure of motorists to detect and recognize motorcycles in traffic is the predominating cause of automobile/motorcycle accidents.
+Many accidents have been caused by an automobile driver who did not see the motorcycle.
+Making yourself conspicuous appears to be very effective in reducing the chance of this type of accident.